blog posts

 The output is as follows.
 After going through 12 hubs, the packet has reached 8.8.8.8, and the IP address of the router of each of these hubs is also placed in the Host section.

-Although the graphical interface is a more straightforward way to set the necessary parameters for the Trace operation, you can obtain the required information about the packets’ routes and routers in the Traceroute command if you wish.
+Although the graphical interface is a more straightforward way to set the necessary parameters for the Trace operation, you can obtain the information about the packets’ routes and routers in the Traceroute Command.

 Just open Winbox and click on New Terminal.